Sepehr1812/Java_Internet_Download_Manager/README.md

-# JDM
+# JDM (Java Download Manager)
-This is a graphical Internet download manager with the abilities of dowloading, pause and resume, queueing, setting part, openning file through the program, progress and estimated remaining time and more.
+This is a graphical Internet download manager with the abilities of:
+* dowloading files
+* pause and resume download progress
+* queueing upcoming downloads
+* partitioning dowloads
+* openning file through the program
+* displaying download progress and estimated remaining time
+* and more.